XHINFO-FM: 105.3 Digital and La Nueva Radio

 On December 10, 2021, due to a legal conflict between Aire Libre and Henkel, the IFT shut down the former's transmitter while Henkel launched a new signal originating from a company-owned property in San Pedro de los Pinos broadcasting contemporary music in English and Spanish without branding.
 The San Pedro de los Pinos site was authorized as an auxiliary facility, with the main transmitter to be moved to the World Trade Center Mexico City.
 The station then eventually began broadcasting an English-language classic hits format known as 105.3 Digital.
 This lasted until July 19, 2022, when Salvador Pérez Habib took over operations and implemented the same "La Nueva Radio" name used at XHXV-FM in León, which he had purchased from Grupo Radio Centro.
 Darío Celis of El Financiero noted that Pérez was associated with Adrián Pereda López of Radiorama and that funding from the Green Party was involved as part of a "political project".

+Radio Chilango

+Capital Digital assumed operational control of XHINFO-FM in August 2023 and formally relaunched it as Radio Chilango with a lineup of four new talk programs on weekdays beginning August 28, 2023.